Mischa Barton: Early life

 Barton was born at Queen Charlotte's and Chelsea Hospital in Hammersmith, London, to an Irish mother, Nuala Quinn-Barton, a producer, and an English father, Paul Marsden Barton, a foreign exchange broker from Manchester.

 Her maternal grandfather was an Irish language professor at Queen's University Belfast.
 She has two sisters, Hania (younger) and Zoë (older), the latter a barrister (KC) in London.
 Barton has stated that she briefly attended St. Paul's Girls' School in Hammersmith, but her father's work took the family to New York City when Barton was five years old.
 In 2006, she became a naturalised citizen of the United States, but retained her British citizenship.
 She is also eligible for Irish citizenship through her mother.

-Barton graduated from the Professional Children's School in Manhattan in 2004, and took a summer short course called Acting Shakespeare at The Royal Academy of Dramatic Art in London, in June and July 2006, at Sir Richard Attenborough's urging, after he directed her in Closing the Ring.
+Barton attended East Side Middle School in New York City during the period where she was on screen in "The Sixth Sense".
+She graduated from the Professional Children's School in Manhattan in 2004, and took a summer short course called Acting Shakespeare at The Royal Academy of Dramatic Art in London, in June and July 2006, at Sir Richard Attenborough's urging, after he directed her in Closing the Ring.